bash on windows

 3. Reboot!

 Windows loves a reboot and you’ll be prompted to reboot again.
 This is so that Windows can install the Bash feature.
-You cannot skip this so step so save your work, close your windows, and restart like a reluctant champ.
+You cannot skip this so step; save your work, close your windows, and restart like the reluctant champ you are.

 4. Open ‘Bash’